 Biography

-Since Dec 2021, I have joined Mathematical Imaging and Geophysics Group at Nanyang Technological University as a research fellow.
+From Dec 2021 to Jun 2024, I worked for Mathematical Imaging and Geophysics Group at Nanyang Technological University as a research fellow, supervised by Ping Tong.

 I am an advocate of open source as core developer of the Seispy in receiver functions processing and FWAT in full-waveform inversion.